exodist/Atomic-Pipe/README.md

     Close this end of the pipe (or both ends if this is not yet split into reader/writer pairs).

+- $undef\_or\_bytes = $p->fits\_in\_burst($data)

+    This will return `undef` if the data DES NOT fit in a burst.
+This will return the size of the data in bytes if it will fit in a burst.

+- $undef\_or\_bytes = $p->write\_burst($data)

+    Attempt to write `$data` in a single atomic burst.
+If the data is too big to write atomically this method will not write any data and will return `undef`.
+    If the data does fit in an atomic write then the data will be written and the total number of bytes written will be returned.

+    **Note:** YOU MUST NOT USE `read_message()` when writing bursts.
+This method sends the data as-is with no data-header or modification.
+This method should be used when the other side is reading the pipe directly without an Atomic::Pipe on the receiving end.

+    The primary use case of this is if you have multiple writers sending short plain-text messages that will not exceed the atomic pipe buffer limit (minimum of 512 bytes on systems that support atomic pipes accoring to POSIX).

 ### RESIZING THE PIPE BUFFER